Stanisław August Poniatowski: War in Defence of the Constitution and Fall of the Commonwealth

 Shortly thereafter, conservative Polish nobility formed the Targowica Confederation to overthrow the Constitution, which they saw as a threat to the traditional freedoms and privileges they enjoyed.
 The confederates aligned themselves with Russia's Catherine the Great, and the Russian army entered Poland, marking the start of the Polish–Russian War of 1792, also known as the War in Defence of the Constitution.
-The Sejm voted to increase the Polish Army to 100,000 men, but due to insufficient time and funds this number was never achieved.
-Poniatowski and the reformers could field only a 37,000-man army, many of them untested recruits.
+The Sejm voted to increase the Polish Army to 100,000 men, but due to insufficient time and funds, this number was never achieved.
+Poniatowski and the reformers could field only a 37,000 man army, many of them untested recruits.
 This army, under the command of the King's nephew Józef Poniatowski and Tadeusz Kościuszko, managed to defeat the Russians or fight them to a draw on several occasions.
 Following the victorious Battle of Zieleńce, in which Polish forces were commanded by his nephew, the King founded a new order, the Order of Virtuti Militari, to reward Poles for exceptional military leadership and courage in combat.

 Despite Polish requests, Prussia refused to honour its alliance obligations.
 In the end, the numerical superiority of the Russians was too great, and defeat looked inevitable.
 Poniatowski's attempts at negotiations with Russia proved futile.
 In July 1792, when Warsaw was threatened with siege by the Russians, the king came to believe that surrender was the only alternative to total defeat.
-Having received assurances from Russian ambassador Yakov Bulgakov that no territorial changes would occur, a cabinet of ministers called the Guard of Laws (or Guardians of Law, Straż Praw) voted eight to four in favor of surrender.
+Having received assurances from Russian ambassador Yakov Bulgakov that no territorial changes would occur, the cabinet of ministers called the Guard of Laws (or Guardians of Law, Straż Praw) voted eight to four in favor of surrender.
 On 24 July 1792, Poniatowski joined the Targowica Confederation.
 The Polish Army disintegrated.
 Many reform leaders, believing their cause lost, went into self-exile, although they hoped that Poniatowski would be able to negotiate an acceptable compromise with the Russians, as he had done in the past.
 Poniatowski had not saved the Commonwealth, however.
 He and the reformers had lost much of their influence, both within the country and with Catherine.
 Neither were the Targowica Confederates victorious.
 To their surprise, there ensued the Second Partition of Poland.
 With the new deputies bribed or intimidated by the Russian troops, the Grodno Sejm took place.
 On 23 November 1793, it annulled all acts of the Great Sejm, including the Constitution.
-Faced with his powerlessness, Poniatowski once again considered abdication; in the meantime he tried to salvage whatever reforms he could.
+Faced with his powerlessness, Poniatowski once again considered abdication; in the meantime, he tried to salvage whatever reforms he could.